IN THIS ARTICLE

 Click on a point to switch from GCP to CP or the other way around.

 (Optional) Click Replace file to upload a new CSV geolocation file.

 Click Process to conclude the dataset creation and to start uploading the input files for processing.

 - The AutoGCPs detection algorithm will run.
 In case the GCPs are not found, an email is sent to the user email address explaining that no GCPs were found and the processing will be done without using them.

-- An email is sent when the process is finished with the Quality Report of the project attached.
+- When the process is finished, an email is sent and the Quality Report of the project is attached.

 An example of report for AutoGCPs marking follows.